📝 Team & numbers · ⏱️ 3 min read

 • Reusable: Vegetable peels (for stock), leftover mise-en-place, extra sauce

-• Always ask: If in doubt, check with the head chef before throwing it away
+• Always ask: If you're unsure, check with the head chef before tossing it

 The 30-second check routine

-Teach temp workers this quick check before they throw anything away:
+Teach temp workers this quick check before they dump anything:

 1. Smell: Is it spoiled?